bsiever/cse131-list-backend/README.md

 Make sure you have the domain in SES
-Have github private credientials in secrets folder and ready to go Have created certificates for all of your domains
-Set images bucket after creation to public
+Have github private credientials in secrets folder and ready to go Have created certificates for all of your domains, each with a base and wildcard on same cert Set images bucket after creation to public
         {
             "Version": "2012-10-17",